U.S. lawmakers freeze $700 million to Pakistan, ties strained

 One businessman explained how easy it is to get through security.

-"We pay a 1,200-rupee ($13) bribe to the Pakistani Frontiers Corps on the border for every car carrying fertiliser," said Kamal Khan in the border town of Chaman.
+"We pay a 1,200-rupee ($13) bribe to the Pakistani Frontiers Corps on the border for every car carrying fertilizer," said Kamal Khan in the border town of Chaman.

-"Fertiliser is smuggled on trucks, pickup trucks, motorcycles, bicycles and donkey carts."

-Pakistan's fragile economy is heavily dependent on agriculture, so cutting down on fertiliser output would hurt the sector.
+Pakistan's fragile economy is heavily dependent on agriculture, so cutting down on fertilizer output would hurt the sector.

-The provision freezing $700 million in aid was agreed upon by leaders of the armed services committees from both parties in the House and Senate, including McCain.
-It is part of compromise legislation authorizing U.S. defence programmes expected to be approved this week, McKeon said.

 The bill would also require the Pentagon to deliver a strategy for improving the effectiveness of U.S. aid to Pakistan, he said.